joanna350/HTML_classification_app/Readme.md

 - Flask Web Service that returns classification result based on received .html file
 - Model trained will be saved in serialised pickle format
 - TDD approach with Docker containerisation
+- Backend engine for data creation and model training partially provided

 ## Environment:
 - Ubuntu 18.04